- About

 Cost

 Program fees include the roundtrip international flight, accommodation, ground transportation, travel insurance, and activities.
-Exact cost breakdowns can be found the study abroad program pages.
+Exact cost breakdowns can be found on individual study abroad program pages.

 Deadlines